E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/ESPWSCFInterface/readme.rst

 Building and testing
 ____________________

-The EHDF5Interface module can be found in the ``QMCQEPack`` branch of the QMCPack git repository `<https://github.com/michruggeri/qmcpack/tree/QMCQEPack>`_.
+The ESPWSCFInterface module can be found in the ``QMCQEPack`` branch of the QMCPack git repository `<https://github.com/michruggeri/qmcpack/tree/QMCQEPack>`_.
 After cloning the repository and checking out the ``QMCQEPack`` branch with